anasmalik081/Text-Summarization-with-LangChain/README.md

-# 📝 Text Summarization using LangChain & Groq
+# 🦜 LangChain Summarizer: YouTube & Website URL to Summary

-This project demonstrates how to summarize text documents using **LangChain** with the **Groq API** for high-performance LLM inference.
-It implements three summarization strategies:

-- **Stuff Chain**: Suitable for short texts
-- **Map-Reduce Chain**: Ideal for longer documents
-- **Refine Chain**: Incrementally refines the summary

-## 🔧 Features

-- ✨ Fast and scalable LLM access using Groq-hosted LLaMA 3
-- 🔁 Comparison between `stuff`, `map_reduce`, and `refine` chains
-- 📄 Custom prompt templates for better summarization control
-- 💡 Demonstrates LangChain's `load_summarize_chain` utility
+This is a Streamlit-based application that uses **LangChain** and **Groq-hosted LLMs** to summarize text content from either a **YouTube video** (using its transcript) or a **Website URL**.

 ---

+## 🚀 Features

+- 🔗 Input either a YouTube video URL or a webpage URL
+- ⚡ Summarizes using `gemma2-9b-it` model via Groq API
+- 📄 Clean prompt template for 300-word summaries
+- 🧠 Utilizes LangChain's `load_summarize_chain` (`stuff` method)
+- 🎛️ Interactive interface powered by Streamlit

+---

-## 🚀 Setup Instructions
+## 🛠️ Setup Instructions

 ### 1. Clone the repository